How to Do a Content Audit (the Strategic Way)

 How to Do a Content Audit.png

-Importantly, a content audit boils down to an educated opinion on the current strengths and weaknesses of your content.
-Many audits are little more than context-less data dumps of keywords and page load times.
+Importantly, a content audit boils down to an educated opinion on your content's current strengths and weaknesses.
+Many audits are little more than data dumps of keywords and page load times.
 In order to be useful, that data must be able to inform an opinion about what needs to change (and what doesn’t).

 Content Audits vs. SEO Audits